What Do Jehovah's Witnesses Believe?

 - Mentally Diseased Apostates

-A Jehovah Witness believes that Jehovah is God's name and they are his people or 'witnesses'.
+A Jehovah Witness believes that Jehovah is God's real name and they are his people or 'witnesses'.
 They believe that everyone should be witnesses of Jehovah because he is the only true God.
-What is the difference between Jehovah and Jesus?

 30. Jehovah Witness Rules.